Quick observations from Clemson's Big Weigh-In

 Clemson’s big weigh-in provided more than a few interesting results.
 The best news, however, is that it means fall camp is finally here.

-Every player in the program was in the indoor practice facility Wednesday for the official weigh-in which marks the start of fall camp.
+Players assembled in the indoor practice facility Wednesday for the official weigh-in which marks the start of fall camp.
 The weigh-in has always been a source of interest for fans who want to see how the redshirts have fared over the summer and if their favorites will look different this fall.

 The first practice of the fall is scheduled for Thursday afternoon, but here are a few observations from the weigh-in.